Dear Investors,

 The companies we invest in worldwide have exceptional growth characteristics, driven by sustainable competitive advantages, superior financial strength, proven management teams and powerful products or services.
 Investing in only what we believe to be the best companies with long-term staying power supports our ability to deliver out-sized returns and minimize risk.
 We believe consistent growth is the primary driver of intrinsic value and long-term stock price appreciation.

-Accordingly, I provide subscribers with an online "Global Growth Model Portfolio" of about 50 carefully researched and selected premium companies plus a "Secondary Optional List" of about 15 companies that they can choose between: some pick all 50 Model Portfolio companies, some a lesser amount, and some also choose a few Secondary Optionals.
-My general opinion that I provide to investors is to spread their money as widely as they can and thus largely insulate themselves via diversification from any one, two, or three companies under-performing, or worse.
 The Model Portfolio is also negatively-correlated to an extent, and as such when some companies may be under-performing for some reason (such as rising interest rates), other companies in the Model Portfolio will benefit from, or be unaffected by, that situation, and vice versa - another benefit of wide diversification.

-And the Model Portfolio and Secondary Optionals are not static: they are constantly being scrutinized to ensure that they are living up to their promise, and other prospective companies are also being scrutinized which may be worthy of inclusion in preference to those existing companies, so each year there are several additions and deletions to the extent that in 10 years time there may have been a 20-30% change in both lists.
+Both the Model Portfolio and Secondary Optionals are not static: they are constantly being scrutinized to ensure that they are living up to their promise, and other prospective companies are also being scrutinized which may be worthy of inclusion in preference to those existing companies, so each year there are several additions and deletions to the extent that in 10 years time there may have been a 20-30% change in both lists.
 I follow an "Active Passive" approach, whereby I am very Active in the selection and ongoing monitoring processes, but then I let the magic of compounding occur over a long period of time which is the "Passive" aspect.

 As a result, each company is graded based on each of its top 3 criteria of interest to investors.
 In addition, the ability of each Model Portfolio and Secondary Optional company is regularly reviewed regarding its ability to pay for dividends, share buybacks, debt reductions, and other uses.

-As a consequence of all the foregoing activities, the Model Portfolio is constantly updated regarding letter grades assigned, dividend increases, share buyback rates, GAAP and non-GAAP Earnings, and other developments.
+As a consequence of all the foregoing activities, the Model Portfolio is constantly updated regarding Letter Grades assigned, Dividend increases, Share Buyback rates, GAAP and non-GAAP Earnings, and other developments.
 And in terms of Prospects, an additional several hundred Quarterly or Annual Reports are reviewed each year.

 As such, a tremendous amount of analytical activity occurs behind the scenes and is only indirectly shown via occasional changes in the Model Portfolio and Secondary Optional company listings, which collectively provide the value-add that makes it worthwhile to subscribe to Cynergy Research Services: we do all the work so our subscribers don't have to.